devassistant/devassistant/docs/developer_documentation/yaml_assistant_reference.rst

 ``description``
-  a (verbose) description to show to user (``Bla bla create project bla bla``) ``dependencies`` (and ``dependencies_*``) specification of dependencies, see below TODO ``args`` specification of arguments, see below TODO
+  a (verbose) description to show to user (``Bla bla create project bla bla``) ``dependencies`` (and ``dependencies_*``) specification of dependencies, see below `Dependencies`_ ``args`` specification of arguments, see below `Args`_ ``files`` specification of used files, see below `Files`_ ``run`` (and ``run_*``) specification of actual operations, see below `Run`_
-``files``
-  specification of used files, see below TODO
-``run`` (and ``run_*``)
-  specification of actual operations, see below TODO

 Dependencies
 ------------